 The most common issue in international business dealings is the familiar breach of contract claim.
 A breach of contract between international companies can be different than breach of contract claims in the U.S., where there may be different standards of performance and interpretation of the contract terms.

-Like domestic contracts, parties can breach an agreement through nonpayment, nonconforming goods, failure to provide goods or services in a timely manner, breach of warranty.
+Like domestic contracts, parties can breach an agreement through nonpayment, supplying nonconforming goods, failing to provide goods or services in a timely manner, or by breaching a warranty.
 Remedies in a breach of contract claim with an international company may include:

 - Money damages,